ReliquiaeSystem/introduction/README.md

 Sourcemates are always welcome to int!

-Out current hyperfixations are Object shows (esp HFJONE !!)
+Our current hyperfixations are Object shows (esp HFJONE !!)